manishartiya/SCMS/README.md

 # SCMS
-I am Created That Project As a Class Project.
+I Created That Project As a Class Project.

+Languages Used inside this Software are Python And MySQL>